nyangweso-rodgers/computer-science-docs/09-system-design/01-servers/01-web-server/01-nginx/Readme.md

 # Nginx (Engine-X)

+## Table Of Contents

+# Introduction to Nginx

 - **Nginx** is a **web server** that is used as a:

   1. reverse proxy
   2. load balancer
   3. mail proxy, and
   4. HTTP cache

+- **Features of Nginx** (**Why is Nginx So Popular?**):

+  1. **Nginx’s Efficient Architecture**

+     - **Nginx** uses an advanced **master-worker process model** that enhances efficiency and scalability.
+     - **How It Works**

+       - The **Master Process** handles configuration loading and manages worker processes.
+       - Multiple **Worker Processes** execute client requests in parallel, utilizing **event-driven, asynchronous processing** instead of traditional thread-based models.

+     - **Why It Matters?**
+       - **High concurrency**: Nginx can handle thousands of simultaneous connections efficiently.
+       - **Non-blocking architecture**: Unlike **Apache**, which spawns a new thread per request, **Nginx** processes multiple requests **asynchronously**.
+       - **Low resource usage**: It consumes fewer CPU and memory resources compared to traditional web servers.

+  2. **Nginx as a High-Performance Web Server**

+     - **Nginx** is optimized to serve **static content** with minimal latency, making it ideal for high-traffic websites.
+     - **How It Works**

+       - Handles requests using an **event-driven approach** instead of spawning new processes for each request.
+       - Caches frequently accessed static content, such as images, CSS, and JavaScript files, in memory.
+       - Supports **gzip compression**, HTTP/2, and optimized connection handling for faster page loads.

+     - **Why It Matters?**
+       - **Handles high traffic effortlessly**: Unlike traditional web servers, Nginx scales without bottlenecks.
+       - **Fast content delivery**: Caching and optimized request handling reduce load times.
+       - **Ideal for microservices**: Nginx efficiently routes requests to backend services.

+  3. **Nginx as a Reverse Proxy and Load Balancer**

+     - **Nginx** is widely used as a **reverse proxy** to manage and distribute incoming traffic efficiently.
+     - **How It Works**:

+       - **Nginx** sits in front of multiple backend servers and **forwards client requests** to the appropriate server.
+       - It **load balances traffic** across multiple backend instances to prevent any single server from being overloaded.
+       - Supports **various load-balancing algorithms**, including **round-robin**, **least connections**, and **IP hash**.

+     - **Why It Matters?**:
+       - Distributes traffic efficiently, ensuring high availability.
+       - Improves security by hiding backend servers from direct exposure to clients.
+       - Reduces server load, enhancing performance.

+  4. **SSL Termination with Nginx**

+     - Managing SSL encryption and decryption can be CPU-intensive for backend servers.
+Nginx **offloads SSL/TLS processing**, improving performance.
+     - **How It Works**

+       - Nginx **terminates SSL connections** and forwards decrypted requests to backend servers over HTTP.
+       - Supports **automatic HTTPS redirection**, helping secure applications.
+       - Works with **Let’s Encrypt** for free SSL certificate management.

+     - **Why It Matters?**
+       - Reduces backend load by offloading SSL processing.
+       - Enhances security with modern TLS encryption standards.
+       - Simplifies SSL certificate management for applications.

+  5. **Content Caching with Nginx**

+     - Caching is critical for improving website performance and reducing server load.
+Nginx has built-in caching mechanisms that speed up content delivery.
+     - **How It Works**

+       - Stores frequently requested content in a **proxy cache**, reducing the need for repeated backend requests.
+       - Uses a **cache manager** and **cache loader** to efficiently manage cache data.
+       - Supports **cache expiration policies**, ensuring only fresh content is served.

+     - **Why It Matters?**:
+       - Accelerates website performance by serving cached content instantly.
+       - Reduces backend server load, improving scalability.
+       - Enhances user experience with faster response times.

 # Nginx Architecture